 Baby Huey died in a South Side motel room on October 28, 1970, after a show in Madison, Wisconsin.

-The history of his early releases is somewhat confusing because of the repetition of songs.
-Below might be a complete discography from this time period:
+The history of Baby Huey’s early singles is somewhat confusing because of the repetition of songs.
+Below seems to be a complete list from this time period:

 The St. Lawrence white label of Monkey Man was bootlegged in 2011.